solarslurpi/GrowBuddies/docs/tasmota.md

 Restore Configuration UI
 :::
 Tasmota config files have the .dmp extension.
+The backup config file is:
+- `/bin/Config_snifferbuddy_11.1.0.1.dmp` for SnifferBuddy.
+- `/bin/Config_vaporbuddy_fan_10.1.0.dmp` for the Tasmotized plug designated for VaporBuddy's fan.
+- `/bin/Config_vaporbuddy_mister_10.1.0.dmp` for the Tasmotized plug designated for VaporBuddy's mister Power Supply.

-The backup config file is /bin/Config_snifferbuddy_11.1.0.1.dmp.
-Choose the file and then start the restore.
-When completed, SnifferBuddy is setup!
+Choose the file for the component you are building and start the restore.

-### Not As Easy Way But Not Too Bad
+(install_without_config)=
+### Install Without Config File
 Now Visit the Device.
-Go into Configure Module and choose Generic(18) and then Save.
+Go into Configure Module and choose:
+- if you are building a sensor like SnifferBuddy, choose Generic(18) and then Save.
+- if you are building a Tasmotized Sonoff plug, choose
 #### Configure Host Name
 I like to configure the Host Name as soon as possible so I can get to the device with a name.